 - 9.1.
 The director-general may only approve an ARIn when the following has occurred: - 9.1.1.
-Taking into account the matters to be considered under paragraph 2.1 of this Framework, the director-general in his or her sole discretion considers that it is appropriate to provide an employee with terms and conditions of employment that are in excess of those which are ordinarily provided for under this Agreement. - 9.1.2.
+Taking into account the matters to be considered under paragraph Error!

+Reference source not found. of this Framework, the director-general in his or her sole discretion considers that it is appropriate to provide an employee with terms and conditions of employment that are in excess of those which are ordinarily provided for under this Agreement. - 9.1.2.
 The consultation requirements in section 8 of this Framework have been met. - 9.1.3.
-The review requirements in section 7 of this Framework have been met. - 9.2.
+The review requirements in section Error!
+Reference source not found. of this Framework have been met. - 9.2.
 Before approving an ARIn the director-general must consider the views of the head of service.